JamesBisese/django_partial_date/README.md

 ## partial_datetime.PartialDateTimeField

 A django model field for storing partial dates.
-Accepts None, a partial_date.PartialDateTime object, or a formatted string such as YYYY, YYYY-MM, YYYY-MM-DD, , YYYY-MM-DD HH, , YYYY-MM-DD HH:mm.
+Accepts None, a partial_date.PartialDateTime object, or a formatted string such as YYYY, YYYY-MM, YYYY-MM-DD, , YYYY-MM-DDTHH, , YYYY-MM-DDTHH:mm.
 In the database it saves the date in a column of type DateTimeField and uses the seconds to save the level of precision.

 ## class partial_date.PartialDateTime